Trail Runs

 Whether spring, summer, autumn or winter - with Trophy Runners you will find top running events for every month of the year!

-Trail runs are long-distance runs over forest, meadow or gravel paths and an enhanced form of cross-country running.
-They usually involve covering a few metres in altitude in rough terrain far away from civilisation.
-Unlike marathons, the route is not cordoned off and there are no spectators on the sidelines.
-It does not run along paved paths, but often simply cross-country and over hills and mountains.
+Trail runs are long-distance runs on forest, meadow, or gravel paths and are an advanced form of cross-country running.
+They usually involve covering some elevation gain in rough terrain far from civilization.
+The route is not closed off, and there are no spectators along the way.
+Often, the course goes cross-country over hills and mountains.

-There are 4 types of trail running, depending on the type of terrain and the intensity of the run:
+Depending on the type of terrain and the intensity of the run, trail running can be roughly divided into four categories:

-This run starts at your front door and is therefore also known as ‘from door to trail’.
-You first cover a certain distance on tarmac until you reach the terrain from your front door.
+This run starts at your doorstep and is therefore also called "from door to trail."
+Initially, you cover a certain distance on paved roads before reaching the trail.

-It is important to make sure that your shoes are suitable for both tarmac and off-road terrain.
-In particular, they should have good cushioning.
+It is important to choose the right shoes that are suitable for both paved surfaces and off-road terrain.
+A good level of cushioning is particularly important.

-The big advantage is that you can start this run directly from home and don't have to travel anywhere first.
-In big cities, of course, it is usually more difficult to get off-road quickly.
-This type of trail running is particularly recommended for beginners.
+The big advantage is that you can start this run directly from home without having to travel somewhere first.
+In large cities, it is naturally more difficult to reach trails quickly.
+This type of trail running is especially recommended for beginners.

 Cross Adventure

 This category of trail running takes place in alpine terrain.
 You make your way over natural obstacles such as branches and streams.
-This type of run also involves ascents and descents.
+Uphill and downhill sections are also part of the challenge.

 Cross Speed

-Cross speed are competitions in the field of trail running.
-The runners try to get from the start to the finish line as quickly as possible.
-There is no precisely prescribed route, but each runner makes their own way to the finish line.
+Cross Speed races are competitions in trail running.
+The runners try to get from the start to the finish as quickly as possible.
+There is no strictly defined path—each runner finds their own route to the finish.

-Of course, it is often not the easiest route that is chosen, but the shortest, even if it leads over obstacles and difficult passages.
-Such an event is not recommended for inexperienced runners, as you can easily overestimate yourself.
+Often, the shortest route is chosen, even if it involves obstacles and challenging sections.
+Such an event is not recommended for inexperienced runners, as it is easy to overestimate oneself.

-This is very intensive training with a competitive character.
-Cross speed runs are for very experienced trail runners who are looking for a new challenge and want to test their own limits.
+It is an intense training format with a competitive character.
+Cross Speed races are for very experienced trail runners who are looking for a new challenge and want to test their limits.

 Endurancelife in South Devon (England)

-This trail run takes you along the beautiful coast of South Devon in the UK.
-It takes place in February and you can choose between 4 distances.
-There is a 10km run, a half marathon, a marathon and an ultramarathon, which is a full 55km long.
+This trail run follows the beautiful coastline of South Devon in the UK.
+It takes place in February, and you can choose from four distances: a 10 km run, a half marathon, a marathon, and an ultramarathon covering 55 km.

 Innsbruck Alpine Trailrun Festival (Austria)

-This trail run through mountainous terrain in Austria offers beautiful panoramic views along the route.
-The event takes place in May and offers 5 distances: 15, 25, 42, 65 or 85 km.
-The Ultra Trail, with its 85 km and 3,600 metres of altitude to cover, demands a lot from even trail running pros.
+This trail run through the mountainous terrain of Austria offers breathtaking panoramic views along the route.
+The event takes place in May and offers five distances: 15, 25, 42, 65, or 85 km.
+The Ultra Trail, with its 85 km and 3,600 meters of elevation gain, is a tough challenge even for seasoned trail runners.

-This trail run in Obergurgl-Hochgurgl in Austria starts at an altitude of 2,000 metres.
-A technically demanding route leads runners through the beautiful terrain of the Ötztal in July.
-There are 3 distances on offer and you can decide whether you want to complete 12 or 22 kilometres or even a marathon course.
+Held in Obergurgl-Hochgurgl, Austria, this trail run starts at an elevation of 2,000 meters.
+A technically demanding course takes runners through the beautiful Ötztal region in July.
+You can choose between 12 km, 22 km, or even a marathon distance.

 Scenic Trail (Switzerland)

-This is one of the best trail runs in Europe and is held in Tesserete in Switzerland.
-It was named Trail Run of the Year at the Swiss Ultra Trail Awards and is a run for absolute professionals.
-The course is extremely challenging and involves covering extreme metres in altitude.
-The 4 distances, 4 km, 27 km, 54 km or 113 km are a real challenge.
-The K27 already has 2,200 metres of elevation gain and the K113 has an incredible 7,400 metres of elevation gain.
+One of the best trail runs in Europe, held in Tesserete, Switzerland.
+It was named Trail Run of the Year at the Swiss Ultra Trail Awards and is a race for absolute professionals.
+The course is extremely challenging, requiring significant elevation gains.
+The four available distances—4 km, 27 km, 54 km, or 113 km—are a true test of endurance.

-If you are an experienced trail runner, please rate the runs you have already completed in the list of all trail runs.
-This will help beginners to find the right run for them.
+If you are an experienced trail runner, feel free to rate the races you have completed in our trail run list.
+This will help beginners find the right race for them.

 Always stay up to date!